marconicivitavecchia/the-school-of-athens-vr/README.md

-# The School of Athen
+# The School of Athens

-Repository for the project "The School of Athen", year 2022/2023
+Repository for the project "The School of Athens", year 2022/2023